EOSC-synergy/eosc-perf/service_backend/docs/source/getting-started/introduction.rst

 =========================
 Although most of the GET reports are open to any request from any user, some are restricted to identified users and administrators.
-In order to identify into the service, the technology used is OpenID Connect.
+In order to identify into the service, the technology used is **OpenID Connect**.

 More information about OpenID Connect can be found at their home page `openid.net <oidc_home_>`_.